jcmoraisjr/haproxy-ingress/README.md

 HAProxy Ingress images are built by [Travis CI](https://travis-ci.org/jcmoraisjr/haproxy-ingress) and the image is deployed from Travis CI to [Quay.io](https://quay.io/repository/jcmoraisjr/haproxy-ingress?tag=latest&tab=tags) whenever a tag is applied.
-The `latest` tag will always point to the latest stable version while `canary` tag will always point to the latest deployed version.
+The `latest` tag will always point to the latest stable version while `canary` tag will always point to the latest beta-quality and release-candidate versions.

+Before the beta-quality releases, the source code could also be tagged and images deployed.
+The `snapshot` tag will always point to the latest tagged version, which could be a release, a beta-quality or a development version.

 # Usage